Polymer/old-docs-site/README.md

 This repo (`Polymer/docs`) is where the documentation source files live.
 To make a change:

-1. First, fire up the App Engine dev server in this folder (`dev_appserver.py .`) to preview the docs.
-There's also a grunt task that starts the serve (`grunt serve`).
-1. To build the docs, in another terminal, run `grunt` in base of the docs diretory.
-This starts up jekyll and watches for changes as you make edits.
-Be sure to run `npm install` in your docs directory if it's a new checkout.
+1. Be sure to run `npm install` in your docs directory if it's a new checkout.
+2. Fire up the `grunt` task.
+This task runs a number of processes: a local app engine server, jekyll, compass, and vulcanize.
+The jekyll, compass, and vulcanize tasks will all watch for file changes and update the site if you make any edits.
+**Note:** Jekyll generates the static site in a folder named `_site`.
 It can take some time for the docs to fully regenerate and be copied to the output folder...keep refreshing!
-1. If you're modifying CSS in `.scss` files, you'll also need to run `compass watch` from another terminal window to automatically compile `.scss` changes to `.css`.
-1. Make your edits.
+3. Make your edits.

-Jekyll generates the static site in a folder named `_site`. **Note**: If you're not running jekyll to rebuild the site, you won't see your changes in the dev server.

 Once your changes look good, `git commit` them and push.